ethereum/web3.py/docs/providers.rst

         >>> from web3 import Web3
         >>> w3 = Web3(Web3.HTTPProvider("http://127.0.0.1:8545"))

-    Note that you should create only one HTTPProvider per python process, as the HTTPProvider recycles underlying TCP/IP network connections, for better performance.
+    Note that you should create only one HTTPProvider with the same provider URL per python process, as the HTTPProvider recycles underlying TCP/IP network connections, for better performance.
+Multiple HTTPProviders with different URLs will work as expected.

     Under the hood, the ``HTTPProvider`` uses the python requests library for making requests.
 If you would like to modify how requests are made, you can